harper-wood/arcadia-opentrons/training.md

 We are going to start by going through an example protocol which was developed by Opentrons for training.
 This protocol is for generating serial dilutions on a 96 well plate.
-The github repository for this example is availbale [here](https://github.com/Opentrons/opentrons/blob/edge/api/docs/v2/example_protocols/dilution_tutorial.py) and a full walkthrough of the example is available [here](https://docs.opentrons.com/v2/tutorial.html#tutorial)
+The GitHub repository for this example is available [here](https://github.com/Opentrons/opentrons/blob/edge/api/docs/v2/example_protocols/dilution_tutorial.py) and a full walkthrough of the example is available [here](https://docs.opentrons.com/v2/tutorial.html#tutorial)

 ### Everything